MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-groups/all-company-community.md

 # All Company now works like other Viva Engage communities

-All Company uses the Viva Engage community architecture in native mode and non-native mode tenants so that you can get all the new community experiences and features as they roll out.
+All Company uses the Viva Engage community architecture in Native Mode and non-Native Mode tenants so that you can get all the new community experiences and features as they roll out.
 With this integration, All company now has community customization options, like cover photos and naming.

 ## What are the changes to All Company?